percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

 option.
 You also need to specify the :option:`--target-dir` option, which is where the backup will be stored, if the |InnoDB| data or log files are not stored in the same directory, you might need to specify the location of those, too.
-If the target directory does not exist, |xtrabackup| creates it.
-If the directory does exist and is empty, |xtrabackup| will succeed.
+If the target directory does not exist, *Percona XtraBackup* creates it.
+If the directory does exist and is empty, *Percona XtraBackup* will succeed.

-|xtrabackup| will not overwrite existing files, it will fail with operating
-system error 17, ``file exists``.
+*Percona XtraBackup* will not overwrite existing files, it will fail with operating system error 17, ``file exists``.

 To start the backup process run: